jembi/dhis2-tracker-populator/README.md

     node
     ```

-1. In the `Node` import the populator module and instantiate a new populator:
+1. In the `Node` shell, import the populator module and instantiate a new populator:

     ```javascript
     const Populator = require('./populator');